Acquired human cytomegalovirus

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 A clinically isolated syndrome is a first symptomatic episode of central nervous system dysfunction due to inflammatory demyelination.
 Risk factors for conversion to clinically definite multiple sclerosis have been identified, and treatment of high-risk individuals may delay subsequent relapses.
 Individuals with a clinically isolated syndrome may demonstrate accelerated brain atrophy and mild cognitive impairments.
 Revisions to the diagnostic criteria for relapsing-remitting multiple sclerosis are associated with a reduction in time to diagnosis of clinically definite multiple sclerosis in some clinically isolated syndrome patients.
-In this article, the author summarizes the diagnosis, evaluation, and prognostic implications of clinically isolated syndromes.
+In this article, the author summarizes the diagnosis, evaluation, and prognostic implications of radiologically and clinically isolated syndromes.

 • Clinically isolated syndromes such as optic neuritis, transverse myelitis, and other syndromes compatible with a first episode of CNS demyelination warrant prompt evaluation to determine underlying etiology.